Flagsmith/flagsmith-docs/docs/clients/client-side/javascript.md

 })
 ```

+### Step 3: What happens next

+- Whenever flag values are _evaluated_ in your code, they will be sent to Datadog as user events.
+- If the option to send Traits is enabled, the Trait key/value pairs will be sent to Datadog when the SDK receives its
+  Flags.

 ## Dynatrace JavaScript SDK Integration

 The Flagsmith JavaScript SDK can be configured so that feature enabled state, remote config and user traits can be